AhoyISki/graph-coloring-algorithms/README.md

 welsh powell:

-* took 2.02µs on paper-test.col with 3 colors
 * took 391.56µs on dsjc250.5.col with 41 colors
 * took 519.00µs on dsjc500.1.col with 19 colors
 * took 1.36ms on dsjc500.5.col with 70 colors